GabeAl/NINJA-OPS/formats_readme.txt

 >100217.1246514_0 A222Y121112:1:1101:10003:15638/1 orig_bc=AAAAAAAAAAAA new_bc=AAAAAAAAAAAA bc_diffs=0
 where 100217.1246514 is a sample, and 0 is the index corresponding to the first read from the sequencing run.

+Other non-wrapped fasta files will work; however, the nubmer of samples may be cast to 1 if this header type is not used.